jclem/logfmt-dart/README.md

 ## Todo

-- Implement #encode and piping to a stream.
+- Implement piping to a stream.
 - Implement a timer.
 - Implement an example request logger.